- Food allergies are treated by strict avoidance of the food that causes symptoms.

 I am lactose intolerant.
 Does that mean I have a food allergy?

 No. Having a food intolerance means that you have trouble digesting a certain kind of food.
 The symptoms of food intolerance can be similar but they usually appear slowly rather than suddenly.
 With food intolerance such as lactose intolerance, you may be able to handle small amounts of food or drinks that contain lactose (a sugar found in milk and other dairy products).
 For these people, drinking or eating lactose containing products such as milk will cause bloating and diarrhea.
 Symptoms of food intolerance can be uncomfortable but they are usually not life-threatening.

 If I have an anaphylactic reaction and I feel okay, do I still need to see my primary care provider?

 Yes.
-Anaphylactic reactions are not only scary, they are very serious events and even though you feel better, it’s VERY important to see a medical provider very soon.
+Anaphylactic reactions are scary, very serious events and even though you feel better, it’s VERY important to see a medical provider as soon as possible.
 It’s best to go to the closest emergency room.
 There are two reasons for this.
 First, it is possible to have symptoms again (the same day) without coming in contact with the allergen again.
 This is called “biphasic anaphylaxis” or two allergic reactions.
 The second reason you should be checked by a medical provider is so you can develop an Anaphylaxis Emergency Action Plan.
 Medical providers recommend that if you’ve had anaphylaxis, you should always carry at least one epinephrine autoinjector such as EpiPen® and you should know how to use it!
 You might also consider wearing a medical ID bracelet so others will know that you have an allergy.
 Also, ANYTIME you use your epinephrine autoinjector pen, you should go to the closest emergency room to be checked.
-You may need more medicine, oxygen or intravenous (IV) fluids.
+You may need more medicine, oxygen, intravenous (IV) fluids, or something else.